cits3007/cits3007.github.io/assets/labs/lab04.md

     (Using `tail` in this fashion is a common way of keeping a program running that would otherwise exit.)

-[^compiling]: From this point on, we will assume you know how to create a new directory to store files for a lab, how to create, compile and link a C program using GCC and/or GNU Make, and how to pass appropriate compilation flags to GCC.\
+[^compiling]: From this point on in the unit, we will assume you know how to create a new directory to store files for a lab, how to create, compile and link a C program using GCC and/or GNU Make, and how to pass appropriate compilation flags to GCC.\